sunjianxin/sunjianxin.github.io/_projects/1_project.md

 CUDA is used for multi-core parallelism of rendering on GPU.
 LibTorch is used to inference the pre-trained RmdnCache network on CPU.
 Detail implementation can be accessed from my GitHub repo [here](https://github.com/sunjianxin/Deep-prefetching-renderer).

 The demo below shows the prefetching performance, interm of number of missing microblocks in red color, across popular prefetching algorithms and the RmdnCache pre-trained network using the interactive volume render.
+Our renderer can achieve responsive interactive volume visualization on large-scale Flame volume dataset of 7GB in size.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">